The Giraffe Conservation Foundation is an African-based international charity dedicated to securing a future for all giraffe populations in the wild.

 Continue our support of a long-term integrated giraffe conservation approach in Uganda.

-Currently there is one recognised species, and nine subspecies of giraffe in Africa.
-All subspecies live in geographically distinct areas across Africa and while some of the subspecies have been reported to cross-breed in zoos, there is little evidence that this occurs regularly in the wild.
+Currently there are four recognised species of giraffe (Northern, Southern, Masai and Reticulated), with two of the species being classified as having a further 2/3 subspecies across Africa.
+All subspecies live in geographically distinct areas across the continent, and while some of the subspecies have been reported to cross-breed in zoos, there is little evidence that this occurs regularly in the wild.

 Where your money goes

 I am passionate about giraffes and have worked with them here at the park for over a decade, dedicated to their care.
 A truly amazing species, I am deeply concerned that their numbers in the wild have almost halved in the last decade.
 I feel it is extremely important that we raise awareness and support the GCF in their efforts to protect this amazing species from further decline.